 Italian Social Clubs

-Social clubs are places where Italian-Canadians gather to socialize and celebrate important events such as baptismals, first communion, weddings, and funeral receptions.
+Social clubs are places where Italian-Canadians gather to socialize and celebrate important events such as baptismals, first communions, weddings, and funeral receptions.
 There are a large variety of clubs such as: mutual aid societies, sports, occupational and professional, religious, and social.

 - teaching them basic English and French language skills